mrchantey/forky/docs/src/gamai/index.md

 - 🔥 Parallel
 - ✍️ No Blackboard
-- 🌴 Tree graph architecture
+- 🌴 Digraph architecture
-- 🌈 Paradigm Agnostic
+- 🌈 Paradigm agnostic
 - 🌍 With or without Bevy
+- 🐢 Systems all the way down

 ## Architecture